awsdocs/aws-systems-manager-user-guide/doc_source/automation-document-script-console.md

 **Tip**
 To add more outputs, select **Add output**\.

 1. \(Optional\) Expand the **Common properties** section and specify properties for the actions that are common to all Automation actions\.
-For example, for **Timeout seconds**, you can provide a value in seconds to specify how long the step can run before it is stopped\.
+For example, for **Timeout seconds**, you can provide a value in seconds to specify how long the step can run before it's stopped\.

    For more information, see [Properties shared by all actions](automation-actions.md#automation-common)\.
 **Note**